georgjaehnig/packup/README.md

 - create a new directory `.packup`
 - iterate over all subdirectories
     - zip them if they:
-        - do not exist as a zip file yet
+        - do not exist as a zip file yet or
         - changed between the last run.